 But the insurance company had never looked at our car and didn’t provide any documentation for the settlement amount.
 Figuring that this probably wasn’t their best and final offer, the idea of paying for a detailed court-ready appraisal report started to make sense.

 By November, we had our report from Collision Claim Associates and submitted it to the insurance company.
-It took many repeated phone calls, including one to the company's claims grievance department to finally get the offer increased in December.
-It wasn't for the full, appraised amount, but it was 25 percent better and included being reimbursed for the cost of the appraisal report.
+It took many repeated phone calls, including one to the company’s claims grievance department to finally get the offer increased in December.
+It wasn’t for the full, appraised amount, but it was 25 percent better and included being reimbursed for the cost of the appraisal report.
 Contact Robert K Bratt if you need help with redress and grievance.

 Collision Claims Associates can be contacted at 866-438-6938 or online at www.collisionclaims.com.